Episodic Multi-armed Bandits: Acknowledgement

 In OCO, there is a learner which sequentially chooses actions (from a convex set) over time, and incurs a loss (from a convex function) after each chosen action.
 The loss function is generated by an adversary and is unknown to the learner beforehand.
 The goal of the learner is to minimize its regret, which is the difference between the total loss it accumulates and the loss of the best fixed action it could have followed (best fixed strategy in hindsight).
 Many versions of OCO exist including {\em full feedback} \cite{kivinen1997exponentiated,zinkevich2003online,hazan2007logarithmic}, in which the learner observes the entire loss function after each decision step, and {\em bandit feedback} \cite{flaxman2005online,awerbuch2008online}, in which the learner partially observes the loss evaluated at the chosen action.

-OCO and S-MAB have two fundamental differences: (i) In S-MAB, the learner selects multiple actions during a round, and the selected actions effect the actions that will be selected in future; whereas in OCO full or partial loss function is observed after every taken action, and the reward only depends on the current taken action. (ii) The regret of an S-MAB algorithm is measured with respect to the adaptive benchmark, which myopically adapts the next action to select in a round based on the previously selected actions and observed feedbacks; whereas in OCO the regret is measured with respect to the best fixed action in hindsight.
-While the action sequence selected by the adaptive benchmark can change from round to round based on the sequence of observed feedbacks, the action sequence selected by the benchmark of the OCO is fixed among rounds.
-Hence S-MAB and OCO are different both in terms of the way rewards are generated and performance is evaluated.
+OCO and eMAB have two fundamental differences: (i) In eMAB, the learner selects multiple actions during an episode, and the selected actions effect the actions that will be selected in future; whereas in OCO full or partial loss function is observed after every taken action, and the reward only depends on the current taken action. (ii) The regret of an eMAB algorithm is measured with respect to the adaptive benchmark, which myopically adapts the next action to select in an episode based on the previously selected actions and observed feedbacks; whereas in OCO the regret is measured with respect to the best fixed action in hindsight.
+While the action sequence selected by the adaptive benchmark can change from episode to episode based on the sequence of observed feedbacks, the action sequence selected by the benchmark of the OCO is fixed among episodes.
+Hence eMAB and OCO are different both in terms of the way rewards are generated and performance is evaluated.

 In SCO, the goal is to minimize a convex loss function using finite number queries obtained from a gradient oracle \cite{hazan2014beyond}.
 Numerous methods have been proposed to efficiently solve this problem, such as a batch reduction from an OCO problem and {\em alternating direction method of multipliers} based methods \cite{tao2014stochastic}.
-The differences of SCO from S-MAB are similar in flavor to that of OCO from S-MAB.
-In addition to this, the objective function of SCO is also different from that of OCO and S-MAB.
+The differences of SCO from eMAB are similar in flavor to that of OCO from eMAB.
+In addition to this, the objective function of SCO is also different from that of OCO and eMAB. }